Insurance and reinsurance in India: overview

 All insurers, reinsurers and insurance intermediaries are regulated by the IRDAI.
 The Insurance Act and the IRDAI Act lay down certain general principles.
 The specific regulations issued by the IRDAI from time to time govern insurers and intermediaries, depending on the nature of business undertaken by these entities.

-There are separate sets of regulations governing reinsurance arrangements of general insurers and life reinsurers.
+There are separate sets of regulations governing reinsurance arrangements of general insurers and life reinsurers, which are due to be amended soon.
 In addition, the IRDAI has issued a circular titled Guidelines on submission of information on Cross Border Reinsurers not having any presence in India (Cross Border Reinsurance Guidelines) which defines cross border reinsurers as those reinsurers who do not have any physical presence in India and undertake reinsurance business with insurers.
 The Cross Border Reinsurance Guidelines set out requirements for every cross border reinsurer to file certain specified information with the IRDAI by the end of each financial year, to accept any insurance/reinsurance/retrocession from India.
+These Guidelines were revised on 19 January 2016 in order to align them with the amendments in the Insurance Act 1938 (see Question 1) and the regulatory prescriptions made by the IRDAI with respect to the registration of branch offices of Lloyd's and other foreign reinsurers.

 Insurers and reinsurers must carry on the specific business for which they are licensed.
 The definition of Indian insurance company as prescribed in the Insurance Act states that the sole purpose of an Indian insurance company is to conduct life insurance business, general insurance business, health insurance business, or reinsurance business.
 Therefore, insurers are only permitted to undertake those activities that are incidental to or supplement its sole purpose of carrying on insurance business.